elizabeth-raynor/Virtual-HPLC-Experiment/README.md

 ### <span style="text-decoration:underline;">VARIABLES</span>

-This section contains paths and file names.
-Blue variables are ones that contain data that can be changed.
+This section contains paths and file names. **Bold** variables are ones that contain data that can be changed.

 #### Variables: